Registration: Red Bull King of the Air is an invitational event. Only the 24 invited riders are allowed to enter the event competition.

-Every invited competitors will have to confrim the participation by mail before 5th January 2013 via the firstname.lastname@example.org
+Every invited competitors will have to confrim the paricipation by email before November 30, 2013 at following email address: firstname.lastname@example.org

-Every competitor needs to register in person before the official registration period ends.
+Every competitor needs to complete registration in person before the official registration period ends.
 All official registration periods will be posted on the official Red Bull King of the Air website under the corresponding event programme page.

 Safety and fair play are the most important aspects of the competition.
 Unsafe competitors will be disqualified.
 Leeward kiteboards have right of way, therefore Windward kiteboards should not jump when a leeward kiteboard is close to them.